chef/chef-web-docs/chef_master/source/openstack.rst

 Cookbooks
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-All of the cookbook dependencies are managed by a `Berkshelf Berksfile <http://berkshelf.com>`_, usually kept quite up-to-date for the latest cookbook releases.
+All of the cookbook dependencies are managed by a Berkshelf Berksfile, usually kept quite up-to-date for the latest cookbook releases.

 Network
 -----------------------------------------------------